FREE DELIVERY

 Keeping your plant near an open window will have a significant benefit.

-Tillandsia air plants do not go through a traditional winter dormancy period like some other plants (such as temperate perennials or deciduous trees).
+Tillandsia air plants do not go through a traditional winter dormancy period like some other plants.
 However, they do experience a seasonal slowdown in colder months, especially if temperatures drop significantly.

 Here’s what typically happens in winter: